-Look for personalized details throughout this live-action video and notice how they blend seamlessly with the rest of the scene, from a new car with a custom plate to a house with their name on it.
+Look for personalised details throughout this live-action video and notice how they blend seamlessly with the rest of the scene, from a new car with a custom plate to a house with their name on it.
 The actress even says the customer’s name.
-This is one of the best examples of Personalized Video cross-selling in banking.
+This is one of the best examples of Personalised Video cross-selling in banking.

 2. Dynamic Videos From Google

 Marketing videos aren’t always made directly for customers as you saw in the first Personalised Video example on this list.
 Sometimes one brand makes them for partner companies to leverage.
 For example, a realty company might create Personalised Videos for its agents to use to introduce themselves to potential clients.

 In this example, Google wanted to support SMBs.
 To do so, they offered a creative solution: unique videos highlighting the best parts of that brand’s Google My Business profile.